htrapy/doctor-patient-app/README.md

 # Setup
 1. Create a database inside the mysql server
-2. Fill the file config/default.json
+2. Fill the file config/default.json (db creds and port to run on)
 3. npm install
 4. npm start